-Moral March on Raleigh
+10th Annual Moral March on Raleigh

-We will show our LOVE for JUSTICE!
+The Moral March on Raleigh is part of a love and justice movement.
 We LOVE justice in Education; We LOVE Economic Sustainability, We LOVE Workers and Workers' Rights and Livable Wages; We LOVE Health Care For All, Medicaid Expansion: We LOVE our Environment; We LOVE Equal Protection Under the Law, without regard to creed, race, gender, gender identity or sexual orientation; We LOVE Voting Rights For All; We LOVE criminal justice.

 We LOVE the most vulnerable within our State and Nation; We LOVE the power and beauty of diversity within our State and Nation; We LOVE our neighbors; WE ARE IN THIS LOVE TOGETHER!
 And We are determined to go "FORWARD TOGETHER, NOT ONE STEP BACK!"

 On February 13, 2016, we will gather at 8:30 a.m. in downtown Raleigh.
 The pre-rally will begin at 9:00 a.m. and the march will begin at 10:00 a.m. after which we will begin the mass people's assembly on the doorstep of the State Capitol.